react-native-sensors/react-native-sensors/README.md

 This project is inspired by the [react-native-sensor-manager](https://github.com/kprimice/react-native-sensor-manager) and by the [react-native-motion-manager](https://github.com/pwmckenna/react-native-motion-manager).
 Both have similar solutions with a non-uniform interface and this project aims to unify both.

+## Contributing

+* We use semantic-release for the deployment of new versions, so please stick to [this format](https://github.com/semantic-release/semantic-release#commit-message-format)

 ## Contributors

 Thanks goes to these wonderful people ([emoji key](https://github.com/kentcdodds/all-contributors#emoji-key)):